 Mark is the President of Bissell Professional Group and is a licensed civil engineer in North Carolina and Virginia.
-He has over 35 years' experience, a full range of engineering and survey services to public and private sector clients in northeastern North Carolina.
-In addition to his perpension, he serves as a member of Currituck County's Technical Advisory Group on the county's on-going Unified Development Ordinance use planning and visioning, growth management strategies, regulatory programs and ordinances, and open space planning.
+He has over 35 years' experience, he serves as a member of Currituck County's Technical Advisory Group on the county's on-going Unified Development Ordinance use planning and visioning, growth management strategies, regulatory programs and ordinances, and open space planning.
 A brief summary qualifications and experience follows: